DanyGames2014/nyawiki/content/StationAPI/Block States/Property.md

 Properties are per-block values stored in the [Block State](Block%20State.md) of each block.
-Properties can be of various types and are mostly used to change block apperance or store simple state to avoid having to use Block Entities.
+Properties can be of various types and are mostly used to change block appearance or store simple state to avoid having to use Block Entities.

 To use Properties we create a `public static final` field in our Block class of the type of the property we want to use, let's use a boolean property for now, but the principles apply to all property types.